-- Schedule 2 of the Bill proposes immediate amendments that would gut the Endangered Species Act, 2007 ("ESA"). - Schedule 10 would later repeal the ESA entirely and replace it with a significantly weaker Species Conservation Act, 2025 ("SCA"). - Schedule 9 would create "Special Economic Zones" where developers and resource companies would be exempt from provincial and/or municipal laws and regulations.
+- Schedule 2 of the Bill proposes immediate amendments that would gut the Endangered Species Act, 2007 ("ESA"). - Schedule 10 would later repeal the ESA entirely and replace it with a significantly weaker Species Conservation Act, 2025 ("SCA").

 This proposal represents the most dramatic rollback of species protections Ontario has ever seen.